mattmalcher/nfs_stunnel/README.md

 # nfs_stunnel
-Attempt to create a dockerised NFS server using stunnel for encryption in transit.
+Proof of concept dockerised NFS server using stunnel for encryption in transit.

 # stunnel?
-Stunnel is kind of a proxy server you can use to wrap TLS encryption around services which dont natively support it.
+Stunnel is kind of a proxy server you can use to wrap TLS encryption around services which dont natively support it (like NFS).

 # systemd...
 Docker containers are designed to host a single service, so they dont typically have an init service like systemd running inside them.